Today, more than ever, pets with cancer have options

 If you were diagnosed with cancer, you’d want to explore every treatment option—and choose the one best for you.
 Why should it be any different when it comes to your pet?
 Advances in technology and veterinary oncology have led to a wide variety of treatments, giving pet parents more—and better—choices for cancer care.
 We’re here to help you find the safest, most effective and least disruptive option possible.
 After all, the more you know, the more confident you’ll feel in doing what’s right for your pet.

-Stereotactic radiosurgery (SRS), an advanced form of radiation therapy, offers the chance for a cure—something rarely heard of in pet cancer care.
+Stereotactic radiation (SRS/SRT), an advanced form of radiation therapy, offers the chance for a cure—something rarely heard of in pet cancer care.
 Determined to take the most progressive treatment options in human medicine and make them available in veterinary medicine, PetCure Oncology joined forces with some of the best and brightest minds in cancer care and opened its first center in May of 2015.
 (Explore the history of SRS/SRT treatment.)

-Now, for the first time, PetCure Oncology is providing precision cancer care that zeros in and attacks tumors; tumors we couldn’t touch before.
-Because it offers unprecedented precision, we’re able to destroy the tumor without damaging healthy cells around it.
-And it’s noninvasive, so the pet patient experiences no discomfort and the risks associated with treatment are minor.
+Now, for the first time, PetCure Oncology is providing precision cancer care that zeroes in and attacks tumors; including many tumors we couldn’t touch before.
+Because it offers unprecedented precision, we’re able to destroy the tumor with minimal damage to the healthy cells around it.
+In this procedure, the pet patient experiences no discomfort and the risks associated with treatment are minor.

-SRS is delivered with the intent to cure the cancer, rather than merely ease its symptoms.
+- SRS/SRT is delivered with the intent to cure the cancer, rather than merely ease its symptoms

 Treatment is noninvasive and nonsurgical, requiring no incisions or sutures.

-SRS is an ideal alternative when surgery is difficult or not possible.
+- SRS/SRT is an ideal alternative when surgery is difficult or not possible

-In fact, since SRS both shrinks and encapsulates the tumor, it can actually increase the odds of achieving "clean" margins—meaning complete removal of the tumor—if surgery is attempted later on.
+In fact, since SRS/SRT both shrinks and encapsulates the tumor, it can actually increase the odds of achieving “clean” margins—meaning complete removal of the tumor—if surgery is attempted later on.

-SRS can be used to treat a wide range of cancers in pets, including some previously considered “untreatable” due to their sensitive location within the body.
-Select cancer type or location of tumor to explore SRS treatment options.
+PetCure Oncology can treat a wide range of cancers in pets, including some previously considered “untreatable” due to their sensitive location within the body.

 - Nasal/paranasal sinus